Albedo: Aerosol effects

-In extremely polluted cities like Delhi, aerosol pollutants influence local weather and induce an urban cool island effect during the day.

 Black carbon

 Another albedo-related effect on the climate is from black carbon particles.
 The size of this effect is difficult to quantify: the Intergovernmental Panel on Climate Change estimates that the global mean radiative forcing for black carbon aerosols from fossil fuels is +0.2 W m−2, with a range +0.1 to +0.4 W m−2.
 Black carbon is a bigger cause of the melting of the polar ice cap in the Arctic than carbon dioxide due to its effect on the albedo.